spacetelescope/jdaviz/docs/known_bugs.rst

 On some platforms, install fails due to `vispy`
 -----------------------------------------------

-The 0.6.4 version of `vispy` at fails to build for some combinations of platform/OS and Python versions.  `vispy` 0.6.5 has resolved this, but a workaround if you have an older version of vispy is to ensure you have a compatible version:
+The 0.6.4 version of `vispy` fails to build for some combinations of platform/OS and Python versions.  `vispy` 0.6.5 has resolved this, but a workaround if you have an older version of vispy is to ensure you have a compatible version: